The Truth of Prometheus (The Play)

 PROMETHEUS.

 I have travelled from Thebes to Athens to acquire knowledge.
-However, I was exiled from the city not on my own accord.
+However, I was exiled from the city not of my own accord.
 I must go to Elis and speak to the Pythagoreans about the matter.

 PERSEPHONE.